alstrup/arctic/readme.txt

 Arctic is so simple that you should have little trouble understanding how it is implemented, and thus it should be easy to extend it to cover your needs.

-See the example to learn how to build your own arctic views,
+See the example to learn how to build your own arctic views.

 To install, run